tomineodegard/tomineodegard/README.md

 Web developer
 --------------------------------------------
-I am a Web Development student from Copenhagen School of Design and Technology, with a background in Multimedia Design.
-I am solution oriented with a fondness for digital product development and user friendly design.
-My core strengths unfold in a combination between UX, UI, and front-end development.
+I hold a Bachelor’s degree in Web Development from Copenhagen School of Technology and Design (KEA) and an AP degree in Multimedia Design.
+I am solution-oriented, with a fondness for digital product development and user-friendly design.
+My core strengths unfold in a combination of UX, UI, and front-end development.

 🇳🇴 / 🇩🇰  Norwegian girl based in Copenhagen, Denmark.

 --------------------------------------------
-🖥️  See my portfolio at [www.tomineodegard.dk](http://tomineodegard.dk)
+🖥️  See my portfolio at [https://tomineodegard.netlify.app/](https://tomineodegard.netlify.app/)

 ✉️  You can contact me at [tomineodegard@hotmail.no](mailto:tomineodegard@hotmail.no)